Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- Over their last 10 contests, the Diamondbacks were named underdogs twice and won each contest.
+- Over their last 10 games, the Diamondbacks have been favored twice and split those games 1-1.

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Diamondbacks and their foes are 6-4-0 when it comes to hitting the over.

-- Oddsmakers have not posted a spread in any of the Diamondbacks' past 10 contests.
+- The last 10 Diamondbacks matchups have not had a runline posted by bookmakers.

 Discover More About This Game